 (default key-binding A).
 You can pass

-the number of the MIME-pars (as seen in the message view) as a prefix argument,
+the number of the MIME-part (as seen in the message view) as a prefix argument;

 otherwise you get to get to choose from a completion menu.

-After choosing one or more MIME-parts, you are asked for an action to apply to
+After choosing one or more MIME-parts, you can specify an action to apply to

 them; see the variable mu4e-view-mime-part-actions

-and you can add your own actions as well, see MIME-part actions for some
+You can add your own actions as well, see MIME-part actions for an

 example.